Take responsibility for yourself and your family

 AlertMarin will tell you when you need to take action in an emergency.
 Sign up to receive alerts for addresses that are important to you, including your home, work, child’s school, or close family members.

 2. Pack a go bag so all the necessities are on hand when it’s time to leave in a hurry.
 Include helpful items specific to a disaster, such as an N95 mask to aid breathing during times of heavy wildfire smoke, or extra battery back-ups to power necessary electronics.
+Everyone in your household needs a Go Bag.
+Even pets!

 You can get detailed information about emergency preparedness and learn more about fire-resistant landscaping and home hardening through FireSafe Marin.

 Marin County has a public emergency portal where urgent information will be updated when a disaster unfolds.
-The site, at emergency.marincounty.org, including interactive mapping features to detail areas affected by an emergency, evacuation zones, road closures and more.
+The site, at emergency.marincounty.org, including interactive mapping features to detail areas affected by an emergency, evacuation zones, power outages road closures and more.

 In Stinson Beach: